Leads: capture, qualify, and convert opportunities

 - Source: where the lead came from (for example Referral, Website, Event, or Repeat client).

-- Starting stage: which column the lead lands in (defaults to New).
+- Starting column: which column of this pipeline the lead lands in (defaults to the first).

 - Contact: a new person (name, email, phone) or an existing directory contact.